Translate

 I'd choose if I were home,

-This crewel fate my hart will
+This crewel fate my hart will break,

 I love not those to room.